 Planet of Giants

-Sue: Did they get the idea for this from Land of the Giants?
+Sue: Did they get the idea for this story from Land of the Giants?
 I loved that show when I was a kid.

 Me: Land of the Giants isn’t made for a few years yet.